HzaCode/AITEP/Document_Upload_SOP.md

 # Document Upload SOP

 This Standard Operating Procedure (SOP) provides guidelines for the systematic upload and management of documents.
-It is designed to ensure consistency, accuracy, and traceability of documents uploaded to the repository.
+It is designed to ensure consistency, accuracy, and traceability of documents uploaded to the platform.

 ## 1. Title Determination